-Provider Process Legal Advisers CLO must act as appointed legal advisers on all legal matters unless approval has been granted by Chief Executive Management Consultants/ Contractors The authority limits in section 9 also apply. (individuals and companies) See sections 11.02 to 11.08 below Agency staff In line with all establishment posts, agency and contractor staff will be recorded on the relevant NSS Business Systems to ensure compliance with the National Directory and NHS Mail access for all members of staff and to allow for effective monitoring of all staff across NSS.
+Provider Process Legal Advisers CLO must act as appointed legal advisers on all legal matters unless approval has been granted by Chief Executive Management Consultants/ Contractors (individuals and companies) The authority limits in section 9 also apply.
+See sections 11.02 to 11.08 below Agency staff In line with all establishment posts, agency and contractor staff will be recorded on the relevant NSS Business Systems to ensure compliance with the National Directory and NHS Mail access for all members of staff and to allow for effective monitoring of all staff across NSS.
 Agency staff must be appointed in line with the NSS Agency Workers Process including a requirement to utilise any national procurement framework or contract in place for such staff within NHSS.
 Completion of an online "check of employment status for tax" must also be carried out prior to the start of any engagement.
-The authority limits in section 9 also apply Secondees Before appointing any Secondees to work in NSS, the relevant Director must be consulted and their approval to proceed should be given prior to proceeding with any appointment Temporary/Fixed Term Employees Normal HR recruitment
+The authority limits in section 9 also apply The requirements of section 7.02 in respect of the restrictions on the use of agency staff should be clearly noted.
+Secondees Before appointing any Secondees to work in NSS, the relevant Director must be consulted and their approval to proceed should be given prior to proceeding with any appointment

+Temporary/Fixed Term Employees Normal HR recruitment